group28GUI/Weather-App/README.md

 * A weather app designed for commuters.
 * The app suggests suitable clothing to wear based on the current weather.
 * The app allows users to search for locations and find their current location.
-* Users can change background to a dark theme.
+* Users can change the background to a dark theme.

 Overview
 ======